shayanadc/trengo/README.md

 - store all reviews and store in db
 - update the count of each day reviews cache
-- ttl up to end of the day
+- set ttl up to end of the day on each hitting

 ![Screenshot](public/system_design/reviews_limiter.png)